 Faculty Position in the Grado Department of Industrial and Systems Engineering

-Virginia Tech – Assistant/Associate Professor, Stochastic Operations Research
+Virginia Tech – Assistant Professor, Systems Engineering

 Virginia Tech is a public land-grant university, committed to teaching and learning, research, and outreach to the Commonwealth of Virginia, the nation, and the world.
 Building on its motto of Ut Prosim (that I may serve), Virginia Tech is dedicated to InclusiveVT—serving in the spirit of community, diversity, and excellence.
 Virginia Tech actively seeks a broad spectrum of candidates to join our community in preparing leaders for the world.
-The College of Engineering undergraduate program ranks 16th, and the graduate program ranks 31st among all U.S. engineering schools (USN&WR).
+The College of Engineering undergraduate program ranks 16th and graduate program ranks 31st among all U.S. engineering schools (USN&WR).
 The mission of the College of Engineering is to educate and inspire our students to be critical thinkers, innovators and leaders.
-Our core values are inclusiveness, excellence, integrity, perseverance, and stewardship.
+Our core values are inclusiveness, excellence, integrity, perseverance and stewardship.
 Virginia Tech’s main campus is located in Blacksburg, VA, in an area consistently ranked among the country’s best places to live.
-In addition, our facilities in the Washington, D.C., area offer unique proximity to government and industry partners and are also expanding rapidly, with Virginia Tech's exciting new Innovation Campus in Alexandria, VA, slated to open in 2024.
+In addition, our facilities in the Washington, D.C., area offer unique proximity to government and industry partners and is also expanding rapidly, with Virginia Tech's exciting new Innovation Campus in Alexandria, VA, slated to open in 2024.